How To Protect Your WordPress Site From A Brute-Force Attack

 A botnet is a number of Internet-connected computers communicating with other similar machines in an effort to complete repetitive tasks and objectives.
 This can be as mundane as keeping control of an Internet Relay Chat (IRC) channel, or it could be used to send spam email or participate in distributed denial-of-service attacks.
 The word botnet is a combination of the words robot and network.

-”Botnets” are networks of private computers that have been infected with malicious code, which are then controlled remotely as a group, typically without the computer owners even being aware that this is taking place.
+”Botnets” are networks of private computers that have been compromised and infected with malicious software, which can then be controlled remotely as a group, often without the unsuspecting computer owners even being aware that this is going on inside their machine.

-Botnets are normally used used to blast mass spam emails from computers of compromised user accounts.
+Botnets are normally used used to send out mass spam emails from the infected computers of compromised user accounts.

-The screenshot below was taken from an online security monitoring site showing the locations of the command centers of a botnet that has been actively compromising computer networks all around the globe since 2009 called “Zeus” …
+The screenshot below was taken from a site that monitors online security showing the locations of the command centers of ZeuS – a botnet that has been actively compromising computer networks all around the world since 2009 …

 The Zeus botnet has been actively compromising computer networks all around the world since 2009.

-(ZeuS is a botnet that has been actively compromising computer networks all around the globe since 2009.
-Image source: SecureList.com)
+(ZeuS is a botnet that has been actively compromising computer networks all around the world since 2009.
+Screenshot: SecureList.com)

-The botnet attacks on WordPress were highly distributed and well organized.
-Over 90,000 IP addresses were identified by a number of hosting companies in the initial attack, when millions of attempts to force their way into WordPress site administration areas occurred.
-The brute force attacks continued after this, with over 30,000 WordPress sites and blogs being hacked each day.
+These were well organized and highly distributed attacks.
+Over 90,000 IP addresses were identified by a number of webhosting companies in the initial attack alone, when millions of attempts to force their way into WordPress user administration areas took place.
+The mass attacks then continued, with over 30,000 WordPress sites and blogs being hacked per day.

-News of this brute-force attack was reported by all the major webhosting companiesand leading technology media publications, such as TechNews Daily, Forbes, PC Magazine, Tech Crunch, BBC News, and even on the official website of the US Department of Homeland Security …
+Coverage of this brute-force attack was widely reported in all of the major webhosting companies, as well as the leading technology media publications, such as TechNews Daily, Forbes, Tech Crunch, PC Magazine, BBC News, and even on the official US Department of Homeland Security website …

-(WordPress is the world’s most used content management system which makes it a target for attempted attacks by malicious users)
+Being the world's most used CMS makes WordPress a target for hacking attacks

 Does This Mean WordPress Is Not Secure And We Should Stop Using It?

-No. In fact, there are many very good reasons why you should choose WordPress if you are concerned at all about the security of your web presence.
+No. In fact, there are lots of good reasons why you should continue using WordPress if you are concerned at all about the security of your online presence.

 We explain why WordPress is a secure web platform in this article: Are Open Source CMS Platforms Like WordPress Secure?